-Mr. Baltic was appointed as a director in October 2011.
-He has more than 19 years of experience working with life science and healthcare companies in a significant variety of transactional contexts.
-During that time he has been involved in raising more than $7 billion in life science financings.
-Mr. Baltic is currently Managing Director and Co-Head of Healthcare at Needham & Company.
-Prior to joining Needham in 2009, he was Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
-From 2001 to 2006, he served as Managing Director in Healthcare Investment Banking at Wachovia Securities, where he founded and headed its biotechnology practice.
-Prior to that, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
+Mr. Baltic has been a director of MEI Pharma since October 2011.
+Mr. Baltic has been a Managing Director and Co-Head of Healthcare at Needham & Company LLC since 2009.
+Prior to joining Needham, Mr. Baltic was a Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
+From 2001 to 2006, he served as a Managing Director in Healthcare Investment Banking at Wachovia Securities.
+Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
 Prior to beginning his investment banking career in 1996, Mr. Baltic practiced corporate and securities law with Dewey Ballantine, representing numerous healthcare and securities clients.
-He holds BA and JD degrees from Georgetown University and an MBA degree in finance from the Wharton School of the University of Pennsylvania.
+Mr. Baltic earned his B.A and J.D. degrees from Georgetown University and an M.B.A. degree in finance from the Wharton School of the University of Pennsylvania.
 Mr. Baltic is a founding Trustee of the non-profit Hope Funds for Cancer Research as well as a Trustee of the non-profit Washington Biotechnology and Biomedical Association since January 2013 and a Director of SIDIS, Inc., a flife sciences investment holding company, since 2014..
 Mr. Baltic is a former Director of MedVantage Inc., a controlling interest of which was acquired by Blues Plans Inc., a consortium of the Blues Plans of Massachusetts, North Carolina, Florida, Arkansas and Illinois.